clintwebb/bakker/README.md

 * reverse incremental (the latest backup is a full backup, and can be restored in a single go).
    * on the target device, hardlinks will be used for files that haven't changed
    * new copies stored for files that have changed.
+* lvm snapshots
+   * Will put service in maintenance mode
+   * do database backup
+   * do local lvm snapshot
+   * take it out of maintenance
+   * Then do incremental backup of the snapshot volume
+   * and when completed, remove the snapshot.
+This means nextcloud does not need to be in maintenance mode for long.

 * encryption (before delivered to storage)
 * isolation
    * even though the storage service might have content from multiple servers, each different server cannot see the content from the other servers.